miracl/amcl/version3/java/readme.txt

 python3 config64.py

-Then select options 1, 23 and 26 (these are fixed for the example programs provided).
+Then select options 1, 17 and 20 (these are fixed for the example programs provided, but easily changed).
 Select 0 to exit.

 Then compile and run the test program by executing on windows